TheodoreFong/python_portfolio/README.md

 # python_portfolio

-Demonstration of my Python Capabilities
+This portfolio is a collection of works to demonstrate my capabilities to code in Python.